Melanoma Facts

 Sun Safety Tips

-Protect yourself during any outdoor activity with a sunscreen that has an SPF of @ least 15.
+Protect yourself during any outdoor activity with sunscreen that has an SPF of @ least 15.

 Research

 The Philip A. Bryant Melanoma Foundation is proud to support the H. Lee Moffitt Cancer Center & Research Institute for the research & treatment of melanoma.
 Research continues to teach us more about melanoma.
-Scientists are learning more about its causes.
-They are exploring new ways to prevent, find, and treat this disease.
-Because of research, people with melanoma can look forward to a better quality of life and less chance of dying from this disease.
-Although it accounts for only about 5% of all skin cancers, melanoma is the leading cause of all skin cancer-related deaths – approximately 74%.
+Scientists are learning more about its causes and are exploring new ways to prevent, find, and treat this disease.
+Because of research, deaths due to melanoma have dropped by about 5% per year over the last decade, due to advances in melanoma treatment.
+However, with a predicted 7,990 deaths this year from melanoma, more research is still critical for new treatment options.
+The new report from ACS shows that melanoma is the fifth most commonly diagnosed cancer in the United States for both men and women.

 To Learn More, Contact: Cancer Info Services @ 1-800-4-cancer www.melanoma.org